 Don't wake the bear

-Animals seek shelter from the elements and survive on little food or water during times of extreme cold and drought, lowering their heart rate, breathing and other vital functions to only a fraction of their normal lifespan as their body temperature drops close to room temperature.
+Animals seek shelter from the elements and survive on little food or water during periods of extreme cold and drought, lowering their heart rate, breathing and other vital functions to only a fraction of their normal lifespan as their body temperature drops close to room temperature.
 Tardigrades, frogs and lizards are excellent examples of animals that can 'hibernate' their functions.

 But you know the best model: it is that of the bears.
 A body mass comparable to ours, a body temperature that rarely drops below ours.
 During hibernation, the bears retreat to their burrows and spend 6 months still and fasting.
 Try to do it yourself.
 A human would suffer severe muscle wasting, loss of bone strength and risk of heart failure.